danielefrisanco/qrcodelink/README.md

 # TODO:

-* add jest tests for react pages
+* complete jest tests for react pages(new to jest and I find it quite cumbersome)

+* divide front end app from back end to prepare for docker(make sure the test are completed)

+* docker and docker-compose

 * add create QrCodeLink (low priority)